By Jennifer Green, Public Health Practitioner

 What do we recommend?

 We recommend small, simple changes.
-We advise looking at portion sizes, eating more fruit and vegetables and eating a varied balanced diet.
+We advise looking at portion sizes, eating more fruit and vegetables and aiming for a varied balanced diet.
 A healthy weight loss diet should feel simple, intuitive, and like a lifestyle change that you can enjoy for a long time.

-NHS Choices have a safe and free 12 week healthy weight loss plan, or you can also contact our Healthy Lifestyles team to find out more about healthy eating and how to get started making these changes.
-Call 01952382582.
+The NHS Better Health website has a safe and free 12-week healthy weight loss plan, or you can also contact our Healthy Lifestyles Service to find out more about healthy eating and how to get started making these changes by calling 01952 382582 or emailing healthylifestyles@telford.gov.uk